All posts

 • Increased Capacity & Competitiveness: The expanded and optimized fleet allowed the company to take on more varied and lucrative contracts, fueling significant growth.

 This case study illustrates that the "better" truck often depends on a fleet's specific operational needs.
-By understanding the unique strengths of Freightliner and Peterbilt, and combining that insight with thorough due diligence and flexible financing, businesses can build a customized, high-performing fleet that excels in various operational scenarios.
+By understanding the unique strengths of Freightliner and Peterbilt, and combining that insight with thorough due diligence and flexible financing, businesses can build a high-performing fleet that excels across multiple operational scenarios.

 Which brand is generally considered more "premium" in the used truck market?

-Peterbilt is generally considered more "premium" in the used truck market, largely due to its iconic styling, reputation for robust build quality, and strong resale value, particularly for classic models like the 389.
-Freightliner is often viewed as a more utilitarian, high-volume workhorse, though its modern Cascadias offer significant comfort and technology.
+Peterbilt is generally considered more "premium" in the used truck market, largely due to its iconic styling, reputation for robust build quality, and strong resale value — particularly for classic models like the 389.
+The Peterbilt 579 is the Lexus of trucking: same core capabilities as the Cascadia, nicer packaging.
+Freightliner is often viewed as a more utilitarian, high-volume workhorse, though its modern Cascadias offer significant comfort, technology, and industry-leading parts availability.

 Is Freightliner Cascadia better for fuel efficiency than Peterbilt 389?